News organizations reject Elon Musk's demand of paying to keep checkmarks on Twitter - KTVZ

 News organizations have a message for Elon Musk: We are not going to pay you for checkmarks on Twitter.

-The New York Times, Los Angeles Times, BuzzFeed, POLITICO, and Vox all scoffed at the notion on Thursday that they would pay Twitter for the feature, which has been free since it was introduced years ago but will soon be phased out.
+The New York Times, Los Angeles Times, the Washington Post, BuzzFeed, POLITICO, and Vox all scoffed at the notion on Thursday that they would pay Twitter for the feature, which has been free since it was introduced years ago but will soon be phased out.

 Twitter announced last week that it will begin “removing legacy verified checkmarks” starting April 1.
 Musk has aimed to charge organizations that want to retain a checkmark adjacent to their account name $1,000 a month, plus an additional $50 a month for each affiliated account.